-In December 2019, COVID-19, a novel strain of coronavirus, was first reported in Wuhan, China and has since become a global pandemic.
+The global pandemic resulting from the disease known as COVID-19 caused by a novel strain of coronavirus, SARS-CoV-2, has caused national and global economic and financial market disruptions.
 The President of the United States declared the COVID-19 pandemic a national emergency and many states and municipalities in the United States have announced aggressive actions to reduce the spread of the disease, including limiting non-essential gatherings of people, ceasing all non-essential travel, ordering certain businesses and government agencies to cease non-essential operations at physical locations and issuing "shelter-in-place" orders which direct individuals to shelter at their places of residence (subject to limited exceptions).
-For example, on March 19, 2020, the Executive Department of the State of California issued Executive Order N-33-20, ordering all individuals in the State of California to stay at their place of residence except as needed to maintain continuity of operations of the federal critical infrastructure sectors.
-As a result of the California state order, most of our employees are currently telecommuting, which has impacted certain of our operations and may continue to do so over the long term.
+As a result, most of our employees are currently telecommuting, which has impacted certain of our operations and may continue to do so over the long term.
 We may experience further limitations on employee resources in the future, including because of sickness of employees or their families.
 The effects of government actions and our own policies and those of third parties to reduce the spread of COVID-19 have negatively impacted productivity and slowed down or delayed our ongoing and future clinical trials, preclinical studies and research and development activities, and may cause disruptions to our supply chain.
 In the event that government authorities were to enhance current restrictions, our employees who currently are not telecommuting may no longer be able to access our facilities, and our operations may be further limited or curtailed.